 This Hublot Classic Fusion Bol d’Or Mirabaud (Ref.
-521.NQ.1717.QR.BOM14) is a nice take on the Swiss brand’s iconic Classis Fusion collection.
+521.NQ.1717.QR.BOM14) is a nice take on their iconic Classis Fusion collection.
 While the differences with other models in the range are only cosmetic, the choice of materials and the way they are put together make a strong impression.
 As usual, Hublot will severely limit its total production volume in order to make it a ‘real’ rarity.

 The new Hublot Classic Fusion Squelette Tourbillon Ferrari 250 GTO limited edition watch was presented last week on Tuesday at Abbaye de Hautvillers.
 The “ultra-exclusive” event was restricted to hundred-and-something rich persons that you have probably seen on TV and all sorts of tabloids.
 Planned to be sold exclusively to 39 owners of the legendary Ferrari 250 GTO vintage sports cars, the new timepiece has a good chance of becoming an instant legend.

-The Swiss brand has just disseminated an official press release regarding its upcoming Hublot Classic Fusion Extra-Thin Skeleton (refs.
-515.OX.0180.LR and 515.NX.0170.LR) collection.
+The Swiss brand has just disseminated an official press release regarding its upcoming Hublot Classic Fusion Extra-Thin Skeleton collection.
 Soon to be available both in their proprietary King Gold alloy, as well as in more understated titanium, the series combines an ultra-thin manufacture-made hand-wound movement with a nicely skeletonized dial.
 It could have been slightly smaller though.

 Hublot is going to sell 100 pieces of its special numbered edition Hublot Big Bang amfAR BANG (Ref.
 301.CI.1170.GR.AMF11) automatic chronograph donating some part of the revenue to the US-based amfAR (The Foundation for AIDS Research) nonprofit organization.